-COVID-19 PANDEMIC: The United States is responding to a pandemic respiratory disease known as “coronavirus disease 2019” (“COVID-19”) that is spreading from person-to-person.
+COVID-19 PANDEMIC: The United States continues to respond to a pandemic respiratory disease known as “coronavirus disease 2019” (“COVID-19”) that spreads from person-to-person.
 This situation poses a serious public health risk.
-On March 11, the COVID-19 outbreak was characterized as a pandemic by the World Health Organization.
-In the interest of aiding the people and local governments in Illinois, Governor Pritzker issued a Gubernatorial Disaster Proclamation on March 9, 2020.
-The proclamation allows Illinois agencies to coordinate State and Federal resources, including the strategic national stockpile of medicine and personal protective equipment to support local governments in preparation of and during the COVID-19 outbreak in the State of Illinois.
+On March 11, 2020, the COVID-19 outbreak was characterized as a pandemic by the World Health Organization.
+In the interest of aiding residents and local governments in Illinois, Governor Pritzker issued a Gubernatorial Disaster Proclamation on March 9, 2020.
+The proclamation allowed Illinois agencies to coordinate State and Federal resources, including the strategic national stockpile of medicine and personal protective equipment to support local governments in preparation of and during the COVID-19 outbreak in the State of Illinois.

 COVID-19 APPROPRIATIONS: The fiscal year 2021 budget (Public Act 101-0637) authorizes spending for an estimated $5.5 billion in federal CARES Act funding for the state’s response to the COVID-19 coronavirus pandemic.
 This includes the $3.5 billion received by the Illinois Emergency Management Agency in April that was reallocated to various state agencies from the newly created State Coronavirus Urgent Remediation Emergency (CURE) fund for fiscal year 2021.
-These appropriations are for assistance and programs including: contact tracing and testing, affordable housing assistance for state, counties and disproportionately impacted areas, Business Interruption Grant (BIP) programs, preparedness support, emergency and education relief, ambulance and medical assistance providers for the state and counties, federal qualified health centers for state, counties and disproportionately impacted areas, specialized mental health facilities, not-for-profits support, local governments (including public health departments) and continued emergency response funding.
+These appropriations are for assistance and programs including: contact tracing and testing; affordable housing assistance for the state, counties and disproportionately impacted areas; Business Interruption Grant (BIG) Program; preparedness support; emergency and education relief; ambulance and medical assistance providers for the state and counties; federal qualified health centers for the state, counties and disproportionately impacted areas; specialized mental health facilities; not-for-profits support; local governments (including public health departments) and continued emergency response funding.
 Another $2.0 billion in federal funds is anticipated to be awarded directly to various state agencies for COVID-19 relief purposes, including the State Board of Education, State Board of Elections, Criminal Justice Development Authority, Department on Aging, and the departments of Public Health, Human Services, Commerce and Economic Opportunity, Employment Security and Transportation.

 While this listing does not include an estimated $1.4 billion in direct federal relief to large units of local governments in Illinois, it does include a $250 million appropriation from the Local Coronavirus Urgent Remediation Emergency (CURE) fund for grants and expense reimbursements to local governments (including local certified public health departments) for the 97 counties that did not receive a direct allocation from the federal Coronavirus Relief Fund.
 Moreover, this does not include federal CARES funds that are sent directly to local transit authorities, higher education institutions, hospitals or nursing homes.